mofe-stack/PeerConf/README.md

 of that file if you want to use fewer gpus.
 ## settings

-everything you would want to change sits at the top of cell 2, in the block marked control panel. the ones that matter most:
+everything you would want to change sits at the top of cell 2 in the control panel

 - `DATASET`: which benchmark to run. aime25, math500, hmmt25 or gsm8k, all read from
   `benchmarks/`